yungshenglu/StudyJams/Coursera/TensorFlow/3-EstimatorAPI/Lab-4.md

 ### What You Learn

-In this lab, you will learn how the TensorFlow Python API works:
+In this lab, you will learn how to:

-* Building a graph
-* Running a graph
-* Feeding values into a graph
+* Use the Experiment class
-* Find area of a triangle using TensorFlow
+* Monitor training using TensorBoard

 ---
 ## Setup